hvrlxy/hvrlxy.github.io/index.md

 ## ABOUT ME

-I am a Ph.D. candidate in Computer Science (HCI) at Northeastern University, researching human-AI systems that integrate multimodal sensing and interaction, machine learning, and UI/UX design.
+I am a Ph.D. candidate at Khoury College of Computer Sciences, Northeastern University.
 I am advised by Prof. [Stephen Intille](https://www.khoury.northeastern.edu/home/intille/) and Prof. [Varun Mishra](https://varunmishra.com/).
-My work spans building wearable and mobile systems for activity recognition and experience sampling.
+My research interest lies between the spaces of Human-Computer Interaction, Ubiquitous/Wearables Computing and Personal Health Informatics.

+I develop behavioral tracking systems on wearable devices that help individuals monitor the activities and behavioral patterns that matter to them.
+Most commercial systems rely solely on passive sensing and machine learning models trained on lab-collected datasets, which often fail to generalize to real-world settings and across individuals.
+My work focuses on building **personalized, human-in-the-loop tracking and measurement systems** that:
+(1) collect high-quality behavioral labels to better capture each person’s habits and support personalized recognition models, and
+(2) enable users to provide feedback with minimal effort.
+I pursue this goal through:

+* Developing novel tracking systems using both *in-situ* methods ([IMWUT'24](https://doi.org/10.1145/3678584), [CHI'25](https://doi.org/10.1145/3706598.3714086), [PervasiveHealth'24](https://link.springer.com/chapter/10.1007/978-3-031-85572-6_20)) and *retrospective recall* methods ([IMWUT'25](https://doi.org/10.1145/3770710)).
+* Enabling users to express uncertainty during tracking/annotation and examining how to incorporate that uncertainty into the tracking process ([VIS'25](./assets/pdfs/VIS25.pdf), [IMWUT'25](https://doi.org/10.1145/3770710)).
+* Investigating how AI/LLMs can support the extraction of high-quality behavioral labels and enable low-effort tracking for health and wellbeing ([Ubicomp'25](https://doi.org/10.1145/3714394.3756185), [IMWUT'25](https://dl.acm.org/doi/10.1145/3749474)).
+* Integrating behavioral tracking into health-related interactive or intervention systems to improve outcomes ([ASSETS'23](https://doi.org/10.1145/3597638.3608419), [JMIR'24](https://www.researchprotocols.org/2024/1/e57699)).

 I received my Bachelor degree in Mathematics and Computer Science from Gustavus Adolphus College in 2022.
 During my 4 years at Gustavus, I did research under the supervision of Prof. Louis Yu, Jillian Downey and Jacob Siehler.